GrandDay/APT-Cache-Proxy-Configurator/README.md

 ## Contact

-For any questions or feedback, please reach out to grandday@cue-verse.quest .
+For any questions or feedback, please reach out to <grandday@cue-verse.quest>.t> .